LOWER YOUR PAYMENTS

 You can reduce your interest rate, lower your monthly payments, and save thousands over the lifetime of your student loans.

 Whether you choose a fixed or variable rate, it’s always important to remember to pick a loan that is right for you and your particular financial situation.
 Remember that interest rates could rise higher than the past highs.
 If you’re comfortable assuming a little more risk in your payment amount, a variable rate loan does have the potential to offer more savings.

-Consolidate Federal and Private Student Loans5
+Consolidate Federal and Private Student Loans

 With LendKey’s student loan consolidation and refinancing, you can combine your federal and private student loans into one convenient payment with a lower interest rate.
-That could help you better manage your finances, and save over the lifetime of your loan.
+That could help you better manage your finance, and save over the lifetime of your loan.

 When you consolidate student loans, you’re combining multiple loans together into one single loan, with one payment.
 You’re still paying the same total amount and same total interest.
 You now just have one loan instead of multiple loans.

 When you refinance student loans you basically consolidate them into single loan with a new interest rate, new terms, and monthly payment amount.
 The lender will evaluate you and your creditworthy cosigner’s (if applicable) financial information to offer you a new low and a lower rate.
 Read about the differences between student loan consolidation and student loan refinancing to learn more.

 If you want to combine your Federal and private student loans together, you have to do it through a private lender.
 The Federal Direct Consolidation Loan program does not consolidate private loans into Federal loans.
 However, many lenders in our network do allow you to combine your private and federal loans into one payment.
 This page breaks down what you need to know about consolidating and refinancing your federal and private student loans together.